ccheng198/Bamazon/README.md

 # Bamazon

 ## Purpose
-1. Trying to have an interface that displays the items available for purchase as well as letting the user buy them
+An interface that displays the items available for purchase as well as letting the user choose which item and the quantity to buy.

 ![screen shot](/bamazon_screen_shot.png)

 ### Difficulties:
-1. Understanding how to connect the db with my js app
+1. Understanding how to connect the information from the database with the bamazon app
-2. Time management (focusing on something and forgetting the overall project)
+2. Time management, as I focused on a problem for too long and lost track of the overall project

 ## What I learned:
 1. I can sorta do stuff with mySql